al1kss/unit1/Project/main.md

 4. In password manager mode, the user should be able to perform CRUD operations (Create, Replace, Update, Delete):
    * Add a password (for example, for a website).
    * View the stored passwords (only if they re-enter the secret code).
-5. Save passwords permanently and securely  ###use some hashing etc.
+5. Save passwords permanently and securely
 6. Use the terminal to interact with the user.

 # Criterion B: Design
 ### System Diagram